-- Application: Each GENIUS Business project can be prepared and presented by up to two students.
+- Each GENIUS Business project can be prepared and presented by up to two students.

-- Application: Submit a business plan describing requested information.
+- Submit a business plan describing the requested information.
 All projects, including affiliated fair winners, must submit these items.

-- Application: The business plan must be no more than 15 pages long, including 2 page executive summary.
+- The business plan must be no more than 15 pages long, including a 2-page executive summary.

-- At the fair: Present your project as a business pitch to the group of judges, using your Powerpoint/Prezi presentation in a business-like setting.
+- Present your project as a business pitch to the group of judges, using your Powerpoint/Prezi presentation in a business-like setting.
 Please practice the presentation to ensure that it is less than 10 minutes.

-- At the fair: It is HIGHLY recommended to bring models or prototypes of any product or technology you may be offering as a part of your presentation.
+- It is HIGHLY recommended to bring models or prototypes of any product or technology you may be offering as a part of your presentation.

-- At the fair: Students are advised (not required) to bring printed copies of their business plan to distribute to curious viewers.
+- Students are advised (not required) to bring printed copies of their business plan to distribute to curious viewers.

-- At the fair: A computer (operating with Windows) with a projector and a screen will be available for students to use.
+- A computer (operating with Windows) with a projector and a screen will be available for students to use.
 However, you may also use your own computer.
-Apple computer must bring an adapter to connect their computer to VGA or HDMI.
+Apple computer users must bring an adapter to connect their computer to HDMI.

-- At the fair: Students are allowed to make changes and improve their projects between application and fair presentation.
+- Students are allowed to make changes and improve their projects between application and fair presentation.